LINE OPERATIONS SAFETY AUDIT (LOSA) |

 1.1 INTRODUCTION

-1.1.1 Historically, the way the aviation
+1.1.1 Historically, the way

-of those actions by operational personnel, which led to rare
+retrospective analyses of those actions by operational

-and drastic failures.
-The conventional investigative
+personnel, which led to rare and drastic failures.
+The

-approach is for investigators to trace back an event under
+conventional investigative approach is for investigators to

-consideration to a point where they discover particular
+trace back an event under consideration to a point where

-actions or decisions by operational personnel that did not
+they discover particular actions or decisions by operational

-produce the intended results and, at such point, conclude
+personnel that did not produce the intended results and, at

-human error as the cause.
-The weakness in this approach is
+such point, conclude human error as the cause.
+The weakness

-that the conclusion is generally formulated with a focus on
+in this approach is that the conclusion is generally

-that led up to it.
-When analyzing accidents and incidents,
+consideration of the processes that led up to it.
+When

-the “bad” outcomes are a matter of record.
+outcomes are a matter of record.
 In other words,

 investigators examining human performance in safety